 - Field Trip Medication Form

-Lake County Immunization Program
+Lake County Health Department - Immunization Information

 This is a state recommended website for Immunization information and local clinic information.
 If you experience any difficulties accessing this information, please contact the Nurse's Office at 847-327-7016.